6 Cement Stocks to Buy Right Now

 James Hardie is another company located in Dublin, Ireland.
 This one was founded in 1888!
 James is the world’s #1 marketer and producer of high-performance fiber cement.
 It’s also the world’s #1 for fiber gypsum building solutions.
 It also produces cement siding and backer board.

-The company’s market cap is at $16 billion.
-The financials look great for this cement stock as well.
-In the last reported quarter, revenue is up 35% compared to last year.
-Net income is up to $121 million.
-That’s over a 1,000% increase from last year.
-And net profit margin has climbed to 14%.
+The company’s market cap is at $9.9 billion.
+The financials look pretty good for this cement stock as well.
+In the last reported quarter, revenue is up about 20% compared to last year.
+Operating income is up to $225 million.
+That’s almost a 30% increase from last year.

-The stock price is on a sharp rise since March of 2020.
-It went from $10.33 in March 2020, to above $40 in the past few months.
+The stock price is up 155% from its low in March of 2020.
+It’s currently trading around $20.
 Over the years of James stock history, there has been a pattern of higher lows and higher highs.

 Loma Negra (NYSE: LOMA)

 Loma Negra is a company based out of Argentina.
 It is the country’s largest producer of concrete, cement and lime.
-It was founded in 1926, and now has a market cap of $1.6 billion.
+It was founded in 1926, and now has a market cap of $568 million.

 Zacks ranks Loma Negra as a hold with an A for Value, Growth, and Momentum.
 Even though they rank it as a hold, it might pay off to buy.
 Just make sure your portfolio’s balanced and prepared for anything.